Required

 Paid in Full vs. Settled and Credit Scores

 Between the two, it’s always better for your credit scores to have debts listed as paid in full on a credit report.
-Even if you have one or two late payments for the account on your credit history, paid in full sends the signal to lenders that you follow through when it comes to paying back what you borrow.
+Even if you have one or two late payments for the account on your credit history, paying the debt in full sends the signal to lenders that you follow through when it comes to paying back what you borrow.

 A string of late or missed payments, coupled with an account listed as settled in full, could cost you substantial credit score points.
 Negative items, including debt settlements, can remain on your credit reports for up to seven years.
 While the negative impact fades with time, you may still have to explain past debt settlements if you’re taking out a loan in the future.
 For instance, you may have to provide a written explanation for an account that’s listed as settled in full if you’re applying for a mortgage.